Linda-Njau/BudgetBuddyBackend/README.md

 3. **Set Up Environment Variable:**
    - Open the `.env` file in the root of your project.
+   - Ensure you add the `.env` file to your .gitignore file.
    - Add the following line, replacing `<your_sendgrid_api_key>` with the API key you copied:

      ```plaintext
      SENDGRID_API_KEY=<your_sendgrid_api_key>
      ```
-   - Save the file
+   - Save the file.
  - Now you can use the `sendgrid_api_key` variable in your code to authenticate with SendGrid and send emails.

 ## Features
-The following are the main features offered by BudgetBuddy:
+The following are the main features offered by Budget Buddy:
 * Automated email notification system whenever spending exceeds a certain threshold.
 * Recording expenditure according to different categories.
-* Filtering system by month and category
+* Filtering system by month and category.

 ## Usage
 To use BudgetBuddy, follow the following steps: